Get E-Book

 }

-node --no-strip-types app.tsWith stripping disabled, a .ts file containing TypeScript syntax reaches the JavaScript parser as-is and fails on syntax JavaScript cannot parse.
-That flag is useful when a wrapper wants to prove no direct TypeScript execution is happening, or when a tool owns TypeScript transformation and wants Node to treat stray .ts input as an error.
+That flag is useful when a wrapper wants to make sure no direct TypeScript execution happens, or when another tool owns TypeScript transformation and stray .ts input should be treated as a mistake.

 enum Level {